gyhwang/gi_test/README.md

-This is gyhwang's first git project!
+This is Ryan's first git project!